ipfs-inactive/package-managers/docs/glossary.md

  There is a strong convention to name a project after the name of the package that is imported to run that project.
 However, this doesn’t have to hold true.
 It’s possible to install a artifact from the project ‘foo’ and have it provide a package importable only as ‘bar’.

 ## Registry
   A database of projects and their releases, provides information to a dependency resolution strategy.
-Often paired with a web interface for searching and viewing information on various packages.
+Often paired with a web interface for searching and viewing information on various packages (an Index).

 ## Release
   A snapshot of a Project at a particular point in time, denoted by a version identifier.